mikemadest/mkms/user/pages/01.home/_resume/resume.en.md

           info:
           date:
           description: |
-                I'm experience with everything listed and so can integrate real fast in those kind of projects.
+                I'm highly skilled and effective with everything listed below,
-                <strong>But my strong point is to learn fast and adapt to web evolutions.</strong>
+                <strong>but i'm not restricted to those</strong> and my greatest strength is my quick learning abilities and my adapting to the web evolutions.
           skills:
             - name: Zend Framework 1&2
               level: 80